George Walters (VC): Crimea

-The Grenadier Guards, now coming down on the Sandbag Battery, charged with the bayonet and drove out the Russians.
+The Grenadier Guards charged down on Sandbag Battery with the bayonet and drove out the Russians.
 In the fight that ensued here, the remains of Lieutenant Bellairs' companies seem to have been inextricably mixed up.
 The Sandbag Battery was eventually abandoned for the higher ground behind, but it was again retaken by the Grenadier Guards.
 After his fight on the spur, on which stood the Sandbag Battery, Lieutenant Bellairs, with the remnants of his three companies, found himself at the head of the Quarry Ravine.
-Including scattered groups from other battalions, there were about one hundred and fifty men there.
+Including scattered groups from other battalions, there were about 150 men there.
 Somewhere about 9 a.m. they were preparing to resist the advance of a Russian column moving up the ravine against them when they received repeated orders, from an unidentified field officer, to retire and were compelled to do so, though Bellairs and other officers kept the retreat to a walk.
 Additions, as they retired, raised the 150 to 200 men.
 Presently, they found that they were retiring on the French 7th Leger, which was drawn up in good order.
 This battalion advanced at first, but never charged home and fell back again, the right of it in disorder.

 Lieutenant Bellairs was now in rear of its left.
-The Russian advance here was broken, and the French line restored, by a charge of thirty men under Colonel Daubeny of the 55th directed on the right flank of the enemy column, the head of which was close under the final ascent to the Home Ridge.
+The Russian advance here was broken, and the French line restored, by a charge of 30 men under Colonel Daubeny of the 55th directed on the right flank of the enemy column, the head of which was close under the final ascent to the Home Ridge.
 In repulsing this column, Bellairs appears to have taken his share with the 7th Leger in front.
 The time was about 9.15 a.m.

 Beyond this point we find no further special mention of Lieutenant Bellairs' three companies, but it seems probable that they were again back at the 'Barrier' at the head of the Quarry Ravine, where they remained holding their own whilst the principal fight raged on their right.

 It was between noon and 1 p.m., when the tide had turned and the Russians were on the point of retreating beaten, when an attempt was decided on to advance with the British left against the Russian batteries on Shell Hill.
 The attack on the west flank of the batteries was led by the 77th and the battery there was only saved by the guns being carried off in time.
 At this moment, Captain J. W. Armstrong of the 49th, then on the staff, galloped up and urged forward all the troops he could find to support the 17th.
 Amongst them was a complete company of the 49th, under Lieutenant Astley, and this joined in the advance against the battery and the pursuit.
-The Russians now retreated unpursued, for the French, who had played but a poor part in this great day, declined to follow, and they were the only troops which were in a condition to do anything.
+The Russians now retreated unpursued.